top of page

 Resistance

-Anyone who has ever tried to implement organizational changes knows just how hard it can be to move the needle.
-Organizations are notoriously slow to change, even in today’s landscape where non-profits often find themselves operating like fast paced startups.
+Anyone who has ever tried to implement organizational changes knows just how hard it can be to move the needle, even in today’s landscape where non-profits often find themselves operating like fast paced startups.
 There are many reasons for resistance to implementation of new technologies, including fear, misinformation and concerns about job security.

 Engaging staff in the AI adoption process through training, task forces and clear communication about AI's benefits is a great way to address skepticism and resistance to AI solutions.
 Allowing staff time during small-scale projects or pilots to get hands-on, practical experience with AI's applications and benefits can help to build trust and buy-in from all stakeholders.